Tanq16/containerized-security-toolkit/README.md

 * seclists & rockyou.txt
 <!-- end bullet list -->

+To pull a prebuilt image, use `docker pull tanq16/sec_docker:main`.
+For the Apple Silicon version, use the tag `tanq16/sec_docker:main_apple`.

 It can be built and run in the same way as discussed in the previous sections.

 ---